umoru/html-css-your-first-lab-html-000/README.md

 and hit enter.

 If you've followed along, you'll see a success message and your work will automatically be submitted to Learn and saved to your GitHub account.
-If you then head back to this lesson's page on Learn.co, you'll see a green completion light on the right side of the page and your "Next Lesson" button will turn blue, allowing you to continue on to the next lesson.
+If you then head back to this lesson's page on Learn.co, you'll see a green completion light next to "Submitted Pull Request" on the right side of the page.
+To wrap things up, hit the "I'm Done" button allowing you to continue on to the next lesson.

 Congratulations — you've just solved your first lab on Learn!